Last Updated on

 Where to put hashtags?

 I would suggest putting hashtags at the end of your pin descriptions after your keywords.
-When you put your hashtags in your pin description, Pinterest will populate other popular hashtag suggestion for you to use.
+When you put your hashtags in your pin description, Pinterest will populate other popular hashtag suggestions for you to use.

 4. Enhance Your Pin Quality